-As stated earlier, a couple of leaks here and there may normal, and simply mean you need a repair.
+As stated earlier, a couple of leaks here and there may be normal, and simply mean you need a repair.
 But if you’ve started to have to fix multiple leaks over time, it can mean your plumbing system is failing.
 Ultimately, repiping will be a better option than replacing corroded pipes bit by bit.

 - Water Conditions

 Minerals may build up in your pipes over time if you have overly hard water.
 And in the same category (but usually different localities) acidic water can damage any metal piping, especially copper, by literally eating it away.